Iron Nest: Heavy Turret Simulator - Official Demo Trailer

 Supports a demo tutorial and common-mistakes page focused on difficulty spikes.

-Use platform screenshots or approved public media to help players recognize mechanics, menus, maps, and interface terms.
+Public media references help players recognize mechanics, menus, maps, and interface terms.

-Short answers for long-tail search tasks and launch decisions.
+Short answers for long-tail search tasks, verification limits, and launch decisions.

 No. This is an independent guide site.
 Use the Steam page and the official link hub for official announcements, purchases, and developer updates.